RB4 2020 IN: Certain concrete reinforcing bar

 On September 22, 2020, the Canada Border Services Agency (CBSA) initiated a dumping investigation, referred to as Rebar III, with respect to certain concrete reinforcing bar (commonly known as rebar) originating in or exported from Algeria, Egypt, Indonesia, Italy, Malaysia, Singapore and Vietnam.
 Following the initiation of this investigation, there was a surge of imports from other countries and the CBSA received allegations that imports of rebar originating in or exported from Oman and Russia (hereinafter “referred to as “subject goods” and “named countries”) have been dumped, have caused injury and are threatening to cause injury to Canadian producers of rebar.

-The CBSA has conducted its own independent research and analysis.
-The information available substantiates the allegations that the subject goods originating in and exported from the named countries have been dumped and that this dumping has caused injury and is threatening to cause injury to the domestic industry.
+The CBSA conducted its own independent research and analysis.
+The information available substantiated the allegations that the subject goods originating in and exported from the named countries has been dumped and that this dumping has caused injury and was threatening to cause injury to the domestic industry.

 The domestic industry is comprised of five producers, AltaSteel Inc., ArcelorMittal Long Products Canada, G.P., Gerdau Ameristeel Corporation, Max Aicher North America Ltd. and Ivaco Rolling Mills 2004 LP.

-The CBSA identified five potential exporters of the subject goods from CBSA import documentation.
-All of the potential exporters were asked to respond to the CBSA’s Dumping Request for Information (RFI).
+The CBSA identified five potential exporters, vendors and producers of the subject goods from CBSA import documentation.
+All of the potential exporters were asked to respond to the CBSA’s Dumping RFI.Footnote 4

 For greater clarity, the rebar considered to be subject goods includes all hot‑rolled deformed bar, rolled from billet steel, rail steel, axle steel, low alloy‑steel and other alloy steel that does not comply with the definition of stainless steel.